ibm-cloud-docs/vmwaresolutions/archiref/solution/nsx-t-design.md

 {: caption="Table 2.
 NSX-T Distributer and Service Routers" caption-side="bottom"}

 Some key NSX-T concepts do not correspond to NSX-V functions.
 You need to review the following concepts so you can understand the NSX-T design implementation.
-* An edge services cluster is one or more VMs or physical machines that participate in an NSX-T virtual fabric.
+* An edge gateway cluster is one or more VMs or physical machines that participate in an NSX-T virtual fabric.
 They are endpoints for the overlay network transport zones and VLAN backed transport zones.
-An edge services cluster can support a single T0 gateway instance.
+An edge gateway cluster can support a single T0 gateway instance.
 * A T0 gateway is a virtual router instance, but not a VM.
-Multiple T0 gateway instances can run within an edge services cluster each with its own routing table and functions.
-An edge services cluster must exist before you can create a T0 router instance.
+Multiple T0 gateway instances can run within an edge gateway cluster each with its own routing table and functions.
+An edge gateway cluster must exist before you can create a T0 router instance.
 * A transport zone can span endpoints across different platforms and multiple vSphere vCenter instances.
 No cross-vCenter linked NSX is required.
 Transport zones can be excluded from specific endpoints.
 * Uplink failover order is created independent of a particular logical switch as they are created in profiles as “Uplink Profiles” and are applied to a particular logical switch based on VLAN.
 It's possible to need a differing failover order or load balancing of physical uplinks for the same VLAN.
 Therefore, the uplink profile for a particular VLAN can contain multiple entries for “Teaming” with different a failover order and load balancing.
 When you assign the uplink profile to a logical switch, the specific teaming profile is chosen.
 * The manager VM and the controller VM function are combined, which results in three NSX-T manager VMs being deployed.
 If on the same subnet, they use an internal network load balancer.
 If across different subnets, an external load balancer is required.